SethSmigelski/jump-links-block/readme.txt

 5. The Sidebar controls for the Jump Links Block.

 == Changelog ==
 = 1.5.0 =
+CHANGE: modified plugin name to Jump Links Block (SEO 44) in coordination with the SEO suite plugin, Search Appearance Toolkit (SEO), and established the text domain as jump-links-block-seo-44

+= 1.5.0 =
 * FEATURE: Added a new "Background Hover" color setting in the Inspector Controls for links in the horizontal layout.